Liaison Committee guidelines for overseas travel

 Consideration of requests by Liaison Committee

 - It will normally be the practice of the Liaison Committee to delegate decisions on submissions for overseas travel by select committees to the Chair.
-Bids will be considered against criteria agreed by the full Liaison Committee.
+Bids will be considered against the following criteria agreed by the Liaison Committee:

 Limits